BCRX Collar Strategy

 What is a collar on BCRX?

 A collar on BCRX is the collar strategy applied to BCRX (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With BCRX stock trading near $9.07, the strikes shown on this page are snapped to the nearest listed BCRX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BCRX stock at $9.63 on the most recent close, the strikes shown on this page are snapped to the nearest listed BCRX chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are BCRX collar max profit and max loss calculated?